boshtannik/embedded-nano-mesh/README.md

 and shall make less packet collisions.
 You can play with this values in order to reduce the chance of packet collisions.

-### Note: The higher count of nodes in the network leads to the more network stability.
+### Note: The higher count of nodes in the network leads to the more network stability, but listen period must be higher in order to let devices to share same ether with less collisions.
 In the stable networks - there is less need to use `transaction` or `ping_pong` sending, unless, you send something very important.

-## Warning
+## No encryption
 This protocol does not provide data encryption.
 To secure your data from being stolen, you should implement (de/en)cryption mechanisms independently.